Note Types to Avoid Pattern Matching

 This is another note type that aims to solve the pattern matching problem.

-To save some time and effort, you can ask ChatGPT, Claude or Gemini to rephrase the sentence and generate 2-3 sentences with the same meaning, although I recommend taking the time to write sentences yourself.
+To save some time and effort, you can ask ChatGPT/Claude/Gemini/DeepSeek/your LLM of choice to rephrase the sentence and generate 2-3 sentences with the same meaning, although I recommend taking the time to write sentences yourself.

 .